Bluice81/TiguBot/README.md

 The information provided on this website (https://www.tigubot.com/) does not constitute investment advice, financial advice, trading advice, or any other sort of advice and you should not treat any of the website's content as such.
 TiguBot does not recommend that any cryptocurrency should be bought, sold, or held by you.
 Do conduct your own due diligence and consult your financial advisor before making any investment decisions.

+THE LICENSED SOFTWARE IS PROVIDED "AS IS" AND.
+TIGUBOT DOES NOT WARRANT THAT THE SOFTWARE WILL FUNCTION UNINTERRUPTED, THAT IT IS ERROR-FREE, OR THAT ANY ERRORS WILL BE CORRECTED.
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS “AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+---HELP AND SUPPORT--<br />
+Write to info@tigubot.com, and we will help you.

 Only for the first launch